rhysseddon/Flags-Quiz-MS2-Project-/README.md

 2. When a correct answer is clicked the clicked button should turn green, after 2 seconds the score and flag count should increase by 1.
 3. When a incorrect answer is clicked the clicked button should turn red, and after a 2 second delay the correct answer button should turn green and the flag count should increase by 1.
 4. The next flag and new set of possible answers should then display.
-5. Steps 2 to 4 will repeat until the flag count has reached 50/50.
+5. Steps 2 to 4 will repeat until the flag count has reached the maxiumum number of flags available.
 6. The end modal will display.
 7. If the user clicks restart the display will revert back to step 1.